- Research 2025-2026

 Research Programme

-In keeping with the Lahore School’s strategic perspective of strengthening research to a world class level, the main objectives of GIDS research programme is to build-on and extend its structuralist, multidisciplinary and historical approach to contemporary themes and issues of economic development and social change through evidence based policy oriented research widely disseminated through publications in Journals of repute and books from established and recognized publishing houses.
+In keeping with the Lahore School’s strategic perspective of strengthening research to a world class level, the GIDS research programme will build-on and extend its structuralist, multi-disciplinary and historical approach to contemporary themes and issues of economic development and social change through evidence-based policy-oriented analysis.